 - Organic acids

-We also have the enzymes:
+We also have some enzymes like:

 - Lipase: breaks down fats/lipids